 The database is kindly hosted by Global Variome, and the TSC curators are based at University College London.

-Uncurated Data - If you have a Clinical problem with a variant that is not visible in the database, please note that we have a backlog of uncurated data, so do contact us.
+Uncurated Data - If you have a Clinical problem with a variant that is not visible in the database, please note that some variants are not publicly viewable, so do contact us.

 Liability - All contents of this database are protected by local and international copyright laws.
 The information is submitted for the purpose of sharing genetic and clinical information.
 Genetic variants listed may or may not have a causal association with disease phenotypes, irrespective of stated classifications or other information presented in the database.
 All information in this database, including variant classifications, is subject to change and there is no warranty, express or implied, as to its accuracy, completeness, or fitness for a particular purpose.
 Use of this database and information is subject to User responsibility and discretion.
 Clinical decisions regarding individual patient care should be carried out in conjunction with a healthcare professional with expertise in the relevant genes and diseases.
 We (the TS Alliance, the Tuberous Sclerosis Association, University College London, Leiden University Medical Centre or any of their employees or agents) do not accept any liability for any injury, loss or damage incurred by use of or reliance on the information provided by this database.